kellender/Totoally-Secure/README.md

  ```
  "code_reviewed":		Checks whether author's code has been merged by another person
  "childN":				Hash of the next commit in time; if N is greater than 1, there is at least 1 branch or fork
- "layer":				Number of merges away from the master repository a branch is
+ "layer":				Number of merges away from the master repository a branch is; 0 is master
- "branch":				Unique branch name given to a respository
+ "branch":				Unique branch number given to a respository; 0 is master
  "committer"			Committer that pushed
  "author":				Writer/author/Owner of code
  "parentN":				Hash of previous commit in time, if N is greater than 1, there is at least 1 merge